sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 Short answer: [Code changes are error prone](/blog/why-code-changes-are-error-prone/).

+To recap some of the problems with code changes:
 1. We won't remember what code we need to change.
 We'll have to scour the codebase to search for what will be affected.
 2. It's very possible we'll miss something and break the system.
 3. It's a lot of repetitive work.
 We are bad with repetition.
 It's easy for us to make mistakes when doing repetitive work.